Song

 - Sync placements and live-culture recognition help extend the song's revenue life.

-Purple Haze sits in the top 48% of tracked songs on the site by modeled artist-side earnings.
+Purple Haze lands in the top 47% of tracked songs by estimated artist-side earnings.

 How It Compares